I beg to move,

 Hon.
 Members will realise that that high street is called the gateway to the Cotswolds; nearly every building is listed, and there are HGVs stacked up on it, because there is nowhere to go.
 A bypass for Burford would also be high on the list for residents in that part of the world.
 Horsefair in Chipping Norton and Bridge Street in Witney are two areas in West Oxfordshire that have high levels of pollution, and a bypass around Chipping Norton to remove the weight of traffic—figuratively and literally—is absolutely necessary.

 There is also a great need for public transport.
-We have already heard from my hon.
-Friend the Member for Oxford West and Abingdon (Layla Moran) about cycle paths, and I would like the B4044 cycle path to happen.
+We have already heard from the hon.
+Member for Oxford West and Abingdon (Layla Moran) about cycle paths, and I would like the B4044 cycle path to happen.
 I cycled from my home in Bladon to Oxford, when I worked there, along the A44.
 There is an excellent cycle path there, but we need more of them.
 I have now concluded my quick canter through issues of health and economics, in relation to road infrastructure, and I am grateful for the opportunity to speak.

 My main aim in this short contribution will be to talk about the condition of the A180, but perhaps I may join other hon.
 Members in mentioning two quick asks.
 I feel somewhat guilty in doing so, because last Friday the Minister of State, Department for Transport, my right hon.
 Friend the Member for South Holland and The Deepings (Mr Hayes), was in my constituency opening the upgrade to the A160, which improves access to the port of Immingham.
 That was a £100 million project.
 We were pushing for it during the entire 26 years when I was a councillor in the area, so things do not happen all that quickly; but I am pleased that the coalition Government gave the go-ahead, and that the Minister of State duly attended to open it.
 If we are to finish the jigsaw of routes that give us access to the south Humber port, the dualling of the A15 and/or the A46 are the next asks, and it would be helpful if I could bring a delegation to meet the Minister to discuss that, as I have done with his many predecessors.